ys/bonjour/content/about/index.md

 ## Coffee

 I love a good cup of coffee.
-Using v60, Kalita or aeropress.
+Using v60, Kalita or origami.
 My heart says stop but I keep drinking it.
 We got an espresso machine cause it is hard to get a good flat white around here but my latte art sucks.
+It is good enough.

+Most of my coffee beans comes from [Miche Coffee](https://michecoffee.com) & [Horizon Café](https://www.instagram.com/horizoncafe.nantes/), a cave à café.
+But I still like to try new roasters from time to time.
+Looking for suggestions

 ## Writing

 I am writing a [small letter in french](/bonjour) about all and nothing every two weeks.
 It is quite delightful.
 It forces me to write on a regular basis.
 I don't have many readers but they respond to those letters.
 So that makes me happy.

-## Favorites
+## Prints

-📷 → Negatives get developed and scanned mostly by [Malvarrosa Film Lab](https://malvarrosafilmlab.com).

-☕️ → Most of my coffee beans comes from [Miche Coffee](https://michecoffee.com) & [Horizon Café](https://www.instagram.com/horizoncafe.nantes/), a cave à café.
-But I still like to try new roasters from time to time.
-Looking for suggestions

-🖨 → Prints come from [Ooblik](https://ooblik.com) & [Négatif+](https://negatifplus.com).
+Prints come from [Ooblik](https://ooblik.com) & [Négatif+](https://negatifplus.com).
 I soldout [my first zine](/shop/a-thousand-tides) with [Ex Why Zed](https://exwhyzed.co.uk) but you can find other fun stuff I printed on the [shop](/shop).

 ## Colophon